Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 ### Product Vision Statement
 LaunchWeek.ai empowers aspiring entrepreneurs to transform their SaaS ideas into launched products in just one week, without coding skills, by providing AI-powered guidance and tooling throughout the entire build-launch-promote process.

-### Strategic Goals for Year One
+### Strategic Goals
-1. Help 1,000+ entrepreneurs successfully launch their SaaS products
+1. Help entrepreneurs successfully launch their SaaS products in a 7-day timeframe
-2. Achieve a 70% completion rate for users who start the 7-day process
+2. Achieve a 70% completion rate for users who start the 5-day process
-3. Establish LaunchWeek.ai as the go-to platform for rapid SaaS development for non-technical founders
+3. Establish LaunchWeek.ai as the go-to platform for rapid AI-assisted SaaS development including non-technical founders

 ### Core User Journey
 1. User signs up for LaunchWeek.ai with their SaaS idea